overachiever-productions/S4/S4 Restore/README.md

 **@BackupsRootPath** = 'path-to-location-of-folder-containing-sub-folders-with-backups-of-each-db'

 Required.
+Default Value is N'[DEFAULT]'.
 S4 Restore uses the convention that all backups for a single, given, database should be in a seperate/dedicated folder.
 As such, you should backup all of your databases to D:\SQLBackups\ and each database's backups are then written into distinct sub-folders.
 (This is the same convention that S4 Backup uses.)

+IF the [DEFAULT] token is used, restore_databases will request the default location for SQL Server Backups by querying the registry for the current SQL Server instance.

-**@RestoredRootDataPath** = 'path-to-folder-where-you-want-data-files-restored'
+**@RestoredRootDataPath** = '{ path-to-folder-where-you-want-data-files-restored | [DEFAULT] }'

 Required.
+Default Value is N'[DEFAULT]'.

 S4 Restore will push (or relocate) .mdf and .ndf file into the path specified by @RestoredRootDataPath when restoring databases (regardless of the original path for these files pre-backup).
 If you need to try and use different paths for different databases (i.e., you don't have enough space on a specific drive to restore a number of your key databases), you'll need to set up multiple calls/executions against dba_RestoreDatabases with a different set of @DatabasesToRestore specified - and with different @RestoredRootDataPath (and/or @RestoredRootLogPath) values specified between each different call or execution.

+IF the [DEFAULT] token is used, restore_databases will request the default location for SQL Server Data Files by querying the registry for the current SQL Server instance.

 **@RestoredRootLogPath** = 'path-to-folder-where-you-want-log-files-restored'

 Required.
+Default Value is N'[DEFAULT]'.

 Can be the exact same value as @RestoredRootDataPath (i.e., data and log files can be restored to the same folder if/as needed) - but is provided as a seperate configurable option to allow restore of logs and data files to different drives/paths when needed as well.
 (Neither approach is necessarily better - and an 'optimal' configuration/setup will depend upon disk capacities and performance-levels.)

+IF the [DEFAULT] token is used, restore_databases will request the default location for SQL Server Log Files by querying the registry for the current SQL Server instance.

 **[@RestoredDbNamePattern]** = 'naming-pattern-with-{0}-as-current-db-name-placeholder']